 The Emergency Heat switch on a Heat Pump thermostat confuses many people.
 The fact of the matter is that most people don't seem to understand exactly what Emergency Heat is and when they need to use it.
 Many people think that Heat Pumps don't work in cold weather and they are supposed to use the emergency heat whenever it gets really cold...
 Wrong!

 Simply put, all Heat Pumps in northern climates (below 35 degrees) need a supplemental heating source.
 Usually it is in the form of electric resistance heating - at the indoor unit.
 This is an all-electric Heat Pump, but it could also be a gas, oil, or hot-water back-up system as well.
 The supplemental heat is also referred to as "second-stage" or "back-up" heating, with "first-stage" being the Heat Pump only.
 Emergency Heat is when you use your supplemental heat (2nd stage) by itself, without the use of your heat pump (1st stage heat).

 Different systems and thermostats have different ways of determining when the second-stage heat comes on to assist the heat pump, but it is always done automatically.
 The two stages will work together in the colder months, and it is not necessary to switch your thermostat to Emergency Heat.
 So now we know that Emergceny Heat is basically when you use your supplemental heat by itself.

-So when do I actually use the Emergency Heat?As the name implies, it is only used in emergency situations.
+As the name implies, it is only used in emergency situations.
 It is used when there is something wrong with first-stage heating (the Heat Pump itself).
 In other words, if you notice your house is cold and it isn't heating properly and you went outside and noticed that a tree fell and crushed your heat pump, that would be a good time to switch to Emergency Heat.

 Or if you look at the picture below; this Heat Pump turned into a block of ice due to a malfunction.
 At this point, it isn't capable of providing any heat.
 Simply turn the thermostat to Emergency Heat and call for service.